 In this report, the Congressional Budget Office describes its long-term projections for Social Security.
-One set of projections reflects a scenario in which the program continues to pay benefits as scheduled under current law, regardless of whether the program's trust funds have sufficient balances to cover those payments.
-If the gap between the trust funds' outlays and income occurs as CBO projects, then the balance in the trust funds will decline to zero in 2033 and the Social Security Administration will no longer be able to pay full benefits when they are due.
-Therefore, another set of projections reflects a scenario in which Social Security outlays are limited to what is payable from annual revenues (from payroll taxes and from income taxes on benefits) after the trust funds are exhausted.
+One set of projections reflects a scenario in which the program continues to pay benefits as scheduled under current law, regardless of whether the program's two trust funds have sufficient balances to cover those payments.
+Another set of projections reflects a scenario in which Social Security outlays are limited to what is payable from annual revenues after the combined trust funds are exhausted, which, in CBO's current projections, occurs in fiscal year 2033.

-Social Security's Finances, With Scheduled Benefits.
-CBO projects that if Social Security paid benefits as scheduled, spending on the program would increase from 5.0 percent of gross domestic product (GDP) in 2022 to 7.0 percent in 2096, and revenues would remain around 4.6 percent of GDP over the same period.
-The Old-Age and Survivors Insurance Trust Fund would be exhausted in 2033, and the Disability Insurance Trust Fund would be exhausted in 2048.
-If the trust funds were combined, their exhaustion date would be in 2033.
+• Social Security's Finances, With Scheduled Benefits.
+CBO projects that if Social Security paid benefits as scheduled, spending on the program would increase from 5.2 percent of gross domestic product (GDP) in 2023 to 7.0 percent in 2097; that increase is attributable to the increase in the average age of the population.
+Revenues would remain around 4.6 percent of GDP over the same period.
+After 2097, however, the gap between revenues and outlays would widen, and shortfalls would continue to increase.